-The CMOS Device and Reliability Project will develop advanced metrology tools to enable high performance CMOS (Complementary Metal Oxide Semiconductor) devices with sufficient reliability.
+The CMOS Device and Reliability Project develops advanced metrology tools to enable high performance CMOS (Complementary Metal Oxide Semiconductor) devices with sufficient reliability.

-This project develops metrology tools to characterize advanced transistors to understand the physics governing their performance and degradation.
+These tools are for the characterization of advanced transistors to understand the physics governing their performance and degradation.
 We deal with current problems as well as expected problems in the future.
 By working closely with semiconductor manufacturers, we deliver solutions that are important and timely.

 Electron devices and their reliability have long been important topics of research at NIST.
 Over the years, we have always played a central role in this important field.
 Many of the commonly used test structures and test methodologies in the industry were developed at NIST.
 NIST also led many of the standard setting efforts.

 Everything electronics, as we all have come to expect, get cheaper and better every year - a benefit of the relentless advance in CMOS technology.
 It is now a global business with over $300 billion in annual sales.
 The larger electronics industry that leverages the CMOS technology has annual sales of multi-trillion dollars.
 Electronics permeated every aspect of modern living and find its way into increasing more life critical functions.
 High performance electronics with high reliability provide the competitive advantage in modern market place.